simonoxen/plastimatch/doc/sphinx/command_reference.rst

 (vf.mha), such that the output transform is equivalent to applying the rigid transform first, and the vector field second.
 ::

-  platimatch compose rigid.tfm vf.mha composed_vf.mha
+  plastimatch compose rigid.tfm vf.mha composed_vf.mha

 .. _plastimatch_convert: